 Some councils offer a mobile recycling service at community centres and libraries so please check with your local council and ask if they offer this service

 Motor oil can have serious repercussions on our waterways and environment if it is thrown away or poured down a drain.
-There are now many places across South Australia that you can take your used oil to be recycled.
+There many places such as council facilities, transfer stations, waste management centres or landfill sites accept used oil .
 Click here to find your nearest location.

 Medication that is out of date or no longer used should be taken to your local pharmacy for correct disposal